danleivv/Freesocks/README.md

 ## Update Info

 ### 0.1.2
-* add exception handler to reconnect automatically when the network interrupts.
+* add exception handler to reconnect automatically when network interrupts.
 * change the license to SATA

 ### 0.1.1